Florida high school students in grades 9-12*. Entries can be a team or individual effort. Limit one entry per person.

 Extra points if you mention the 3 "P's"!
 Hint: what three things can you flush that start with the letter "P"?

-First place: Seminole High School, Pinellas County
+Second place: Seminole High School, Pinellas County

-Watch: The Flush
+Watch: The Royal Flush

 Questions?
 Please click on the contact's name to see their email address.